3-chess.com logo

 Check, Checkmate and Stalemate

-For the most part, Check, Checkmate and Stalemate work similarly to normal Chess, with slight variation to accommodate for three players:
+For the most part, Check, Checkmate and Stalemate work similarly to normal chess, with slight variations to accommodate three players:

-• Check - When a player is in Check, they must move out of check.
+• Check - A player in Check must move out of check.

-• Stalemate (3 players remaining) - When a player is in Stalemate, if all players are undefeated, the turn is skipped.
+• Stalemate (3 players) - If all players are undefeated, the turn is skipped.

-• Stalemate (2 players remaining) - The game is over and considered a Stalemate.
+• Stalemate (2 players) - The game ends as a draw.

-• Checkmate - Eliminates a player, leaving their pieces on the board.
-The game continues until only one player remains.
+• Checkmate - Eliminates a player.
+The game continues until one king remains.

 Horizontal movement